The dry patches of skin you get with psoriasis can be itchy and uncomfortable, but the right treatment plan can help.

 Your doctor will likely suggest creams, lotions, foams, sprays, solutions, and ointments.
-These are called topical treatments.
-That means you put them directly on your skin or scalp.
+These are called topical treatments -- meaning you put them directly on your skin or scalp.

-You can get some over the counter (OTC) treatments at the drug store.
-But you'll need a prescription for others.
+You can get some over the counter (OTC) at the drug store, but you'll need a prescription for others.
 It may take time to find what works best for you.

 Types of Topicals

 Moisturizers and emollients you buy without a prescription can help control flare-ups.
 In general, thick, greasy lotions that trap moisture in your skin work best.

 Salicylic acid gets rid of scales that show up on patches of psoriasis.
 It comes in lotions, gels, soaps, and shampoos.
 It's especially helpful when it’s used with other skin treatments.
 Removing flakes of dead skin lets other medications work better.

 Coal tar can help slow the growth of skin cells and make your skin look better.
 It also comes in many different forms, including shampoo to treat scalp psoriasis.
 The weaker products are available OTC.

 But coal tar doesn't smell good, and it can irritate your skin and stain your clothes.
 And you’ll need to follow the directions carefully.
 Some studies show that chemicals in coal tar can lead to cancer but only at very high doses.
 It's safe to use these products if you follow your doctor's instructions.